siemens/gencmpclient/README.md

 for [central key generation](https://github.com/openssl/openssl/pull/25132).
 -->

-Note that in 2025,
+Note that in July 2025,
 [RFC 9810](https://www.rfc-editor.org/rfc/rfc9810) and
 [RFC 9811](https://www.rfc-editor.org/rfc/rfc9811)
 obsoleted RFCs 4210, 6712, and 9480 (CMP Updates).
-As of July 2025,
-support for enrolling and using KEM certificates, which is main novelty of RFC 9810, is not avialable here.
+So far, the main novelty of RFC 9810, namely support for enrolling and using KEM certificates, is not available here, but could be added on demand.

 <!--
 The [CHANGELOG.md](CHANGELOG.md) contains a coarse release history.